Learning to Route and Schedule LLMs from User Retrials via Contextual Queueing Bandits: Experiments

-For the real-world evaluation, we additionally include ACQB-CL in our comparison across three datasets: \textsc{SPROUT-o3mini} (14 LLMs)~\citep{somerstep2025carrot}, \textsc{EmbedLLM} (112 LLMs)~\citep{zhuang2024embedllm}, and \textsc{RouterBench} (11 LLMs)~\citep{hu2024routerbench}.
+We next evaluate ACQB and ACQB-CL through simulations on offline LLM routing datasets.
+We use three datasets: \textsc{SPROUT-o3mini} (14 LLMs)~\citep{somerstep2025carrot}, \textsc{EmbedLLM} (112 LLMs)~\citep{zhuang2024embedllm}, and \textsc{RouterBench} (11 LLMs)~\citep{hu2024routerbench}.
 All datasets include benchmark-specific correctness scores (e.g., exact-match or graded accuracy) and inference costs.
-For \textsc{RouterBench}, we use the provided cost metadata, while for \textsc{EmbedLLM} and \textsc{SPROUT-o3mini}, we construct the cost map using reports from \citep{shirkavand2025cscr, somerstep2025carrot}.
+For \textsc{RouterBench}, we use the provided cost metadata, while for \textsc{EmbedLLM} and \textsc{SPROUT-o3mini}, we construct the cost map using reports from \citep{shirkavand2025cost, somerstep2025carrot}.
 For the query embedding, we adopt the \texttt{sentence-transformers/all-MiniLM-L6-v2} ~\citep{sentence-transformers-allminilm-2021} as the backbone query encoder ($d=384$).
 In the online phase, we run the contextual bandit simulation over an online prompt pool of size 1{,}000 for a horizon of $T=5{,}000$.